cascornelissen/svg-spritemap-webpack-plugin/docs/options.md

 The `styles` object contains the configuration for the generated styles, it's disabled (`false`) by default.
 A string can be used as the value which will then be used for the `styles.filename` option.

 #### `styles.filename` – `'~sprites.css'`
 Filename for the generated styles file (CSS, SCSS, LESS).
-This allows for using the sprites within a CSS-file instead of through a `<svg>` element in HTML.
+This allows for using the sprites within a CSS file instead of through a `<svg>` element in HTML.
 Although the latter method is preferred, situations may arise where extra HTML elements are not feasible.

 The file that's generated will be placed in a different location depending on the value specified.